-Reserve 31st March 2018 £'000 31st March 2017 £'000 Purpose of Reserve Revaluation Reserve 156,481 154,863 Store of gains on revaluation of non-current assets not yet realised through sales Available-for-Sale Financial Instruments Reserve (166) - Store of gains and losses arising from changes in the fair value of Available-for-Sale financial assets not yet realised through sales Capital Adjustment Account 189,381 188,164 Store of capital resources set aside to meet past expenditure Financial Instruments Adjustment Account (1,893) (2,038) Balancing account to allow for differences in statutory requirements and proper accounting practices relating to borrowing and investments Collection Fund Adjustment Account (490) (500) Balancing account to allow for differences in statutory requirements and proper accounting practices for council tax and NNDR (business rates) surpluses/deficits Pensions Reserve (57,776) (62,301) Balancing account to allow inclusion of Pension Liability in the Balance Sheet Deferred Capital Receipts Reserve 3,221 333 Capital receipts to be received in future years e.g. from finance lease or mortgage repayments Accumulating Compensated Absences Adjustment Account (119) (117) Balancing account to allow for differences in statutory requirements and proper accounting practices for staff leave and additional hours not taken at the year end Total Unusable Reserves 288,639 278,404
+Reserve 31st March 2018 £'000 31st March 2017 £'000 Purpose of Reserve Revaluation Reserve 156,481 154,863 Store of gains on revaluation of non-current assets not yet realised through sales Available-for-Sale Financial Instruments Reserve (166) - Store of gains and losses arising from changes in the fair value of Available-for-Sale financial assets not yet realised through sales Capital Adjustment Account 189,381 188,164 Store of capital resources set aside to meet past expenditure Financial Instruments Adjustment Account (1,893) (2,038) Balancing account to allow for differences in statutory requirements and proper accounting practices relating to borrowing and investments Collection Fund Adjustment Account (490) (500) Balancing account to allow for differences in statutory requirements and proper accounting practices for council tax and NNDR (business rates) surpluses/deficits Pensions Reserve (57,776) (62,301) Balancing account to allow inclusion of Pension Liability in the Balance Sheet.
+The net liability arising from defined benefit obligation is £50,692k, as shown in note 34.
+The difference between the liability of and the reserve balance of £57,776k at 31 st March 2018 relates to the prepayment of pension contributions made in 2017/18, in respect of the financial years 2018/19 and 2019/20.
+See note 34, page 83.
+Deferred Capital Receipts Reserve 3,221 333 Capital receipts to be received in future years e.g. from finance lease or mortgage repayments Accumulating Compensated Absences Adjustment Account (119) (117) Balancing account to allow for differences in statutory requirements and proper accounting practices for staff leave and additional hours not taken at the year end Total Unusable Reserves 288,639 278,404